A prayer for Kollen -audience and Oslo Municipality:

 According to a report from Sponsor Insight, the total economic ripple effect created by Holmenkollen Skifestival in the local community is almost NOK 240 million.
 Visitors alone spend NOK 120 million.
 The event attracts visitors from Germany, France, Sweden, Poland, Finland, Denmark and many other countries, bringing together over 70,000 people over two weekends.
 And almost every year we get "Norway advertising" in some of the world's most famous newsrooms.

-Holmenkollen is world-famous and one of our national symbols.
-Femmila in "Kollen" is part of our cultural heritage.
-And we have the world's best audience.
-That's why we hope that the City of Oslo will join us in a joint effort to clean up the mess once the medals have been handed out and the TV cameras have been turned off.
+Holmenkollen is world-famous, one of our national symbols.
+Five thousand in Kollen is part of our cultural heritage.
+And we have the best audience in the world.
+That's why we hope that the municipality of Oslo will join a clean-up team to clean up after the medals are handed out and the TV cameras are turned off.

 In the meantime, we're asking the public to join a clean-up campaign to take care of Marka.
 There are two easy ways to participate: Preferably by being a good guest and picking up after yourself when you leave Holmenkollen - we'll be handing out garbage bags and setting up plenty of collection points.
 Or you can contribute via our MarkaVipps campaign - tip number #907358 - and support the work that needs to be done.
 If you're heading to Holmenkollen this year, you'll also find information on how you can participate.
 You can do this on our website.